College Factual by our College Data Analytics Team

 1

 You’ll join some of the best and brightest minds around if you attend Northern Vermont University.
 The school came in at #1 for the Schools for a Master’s Highly Focused on Special Ed Major in Vermont.
-Northern Vermont University is a small public school situated in Johnson, Vermont.
-It awarded 12 masters’s special ed degrees in 2020-2021.
+Northern Vermont University is located in Johnson, Vermont and, has a small student population.
+In 2021-2022, this school awarded 1 masters’s special ed degrees to qualified students.

-Read full report on Special Education at Northern Vermont University
+Read more about Special Education at Northern Vermont University

 2